dipali-vasani/pokemon/README.md

 # Pokemon
-This is simple Java command line application for Pokemon Fight Game
+This is simple Java command line application for Pokemon Fight Game inspired by most famous pokemon show and the latest movie.

 ## Build & Run